eramirez1905/test1/BREEZE.rst

         You can also pass '--production-image' flag to build production image rather than CI image.

-        For DockerHub pull --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to pull from.
-For GitHub repository, the --github-repository flag can be used for the same purpose.
-You can also use --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.

   Flags:

   -p, --python <PYTHON_MAJOR_MINOR_VERSION>
           Python version used for the image.
 This is always major/minor version.

-          Note that versions 2.7 and 3.5 are only valid when installing Airflow 1.10 with --install-airflow-version or --install-airflow-reference flags.

           One of: